Carbon Cravat - The Bow Tie Made From Rockets

 The Original Tie

-It all started with Original tie, which is crafted out of a flat sheet of carbon fiber.
+It all started with the Original classic carbon fiber bow tie, which is crafted out of a flat sheet of carbon fiber.
 After being

 compressed and cured in an industrial hot press, the sheet is precision cut by a water jet